blainehill2001/Ginkgo-P/getting_started_with_ginkgo-p/README.md

 Step 2.)
 Under the "Run Custom KG Algorithm" tab, upload the `ExamplePythonScript.py` file under the Script Upload section.

 Step 3.)
-Upload both `ExampleTextFile1.txt` and `ExampleTextFile2.txt` using [Command/Control + clicks](https://support.apple.com/guide/mac-help/select-items-mchlp1378/mac#:~:text=Select%20multiple%20items%3A%20Press%20and,are%20included%20in%20the%20selection.) under the Data Upload section.
+Upload both `ExampleTextFile1.txt` using [Command/Control + clicks](https://support.apple.com/guide/mac-help/select-items-mchlp1378/mac#:~:text=Select%20multiple%20items%3A%20Press%20and,are%20included%20in%20the%20selection.) under the Data Upload section.
+Note that this file is created using [json.dumps()](https://www.geeksforgeeks.org/json-dumps-in-python/) in Python.
+This is a very helpful function that you may want to consider using to ensure you create a result that is valid JSON.
+There is also [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) in Javascript.

 Step 4.)
 Plug in your Email Address under the Email Upload section.